valkyrie-fnd/valkyrie-site/docs/get-started/configuration.md

   request_timeout: 1s
 ```

-For a full list of available provider please look [here](/providers).
+For a full list of available providers please look [here](/providers).
 Each provider specifies what configuration is needed.